Particular/docs.particular.net/platform/connecting.md

 ## Json

-The connection details can be parsed natively from json.
+The connection details can be parsed natively from json with a [specific schema](json-schema.md).

 snippet: PlatformConnector-FromJson